lambdalisue/femto/README.md

 femto is under developped yet.
 If you want to try femto, you can follow the steps below:

-1. Clone git repository on your hard disc with
+1. Clone git repository on your hard disk with

     ```sh